nanbando/core/docs/extending/bundle.rst

 All begins with a bundle.
 The application uses Symfony Bundles to build the environment.
-The bundles will be discovered by puli.
+The bundles will be discovered by crawling the composer files of the installed packages.
 And loaded by composer.
 So you can guess which parts are mandatory to hook into nanbando.

 You can take a look into a already existing nanbando-bundle like `Mysql Plugin`_.